isabella232/github-actions-12/README.md

 This repository contains reusable github action jobs that can be used in the GitHub action workflows in other repositories.

+:warning: When making changes to this repository, please keep in mind, that this is a public repo and you should keep the exposure of the internal infrastructure and resources to the minimum.

 ## How to use
 Reference required steps in your workflow `yml` files.